'Mama bears' may be the 2024 race's soccer moms. But where the GOP seeks votes, some see extremism

 Donald Trump praised their work, saying organizations such as Moms for Liberty had taught the liberal left a lesson: “Don’t mess with America’s moms.”
 Ron DeSantis said “woke” policies had “awakened the most powerful political force in the country: mama bears.”
 His wife, Casey DeSantis, who launched “Mamas for DeSantis” in leadoff-voting Iowa, said moms and grandmas were the “game changer” in DeSantis’ blowout win for a second term as Florida governor.
 She predicted they will be again as he runs for president.

-These so-called mama bears whom DeSantis and other Republicans are courting are conservative women living across the United States.
-They are largely white and may belong to official groups such as Moms for Liberty, which says it has 120,000 members nationally, or smaller ones like No Left Turn in Education.
+These so-called mama bears whom DeSantis and other Republicans are courting are conservative women living across the United States They are largely white and may belong to official groups such as Moms for Liberty, which says it has 120,000 members nationally, or smaller groups like No Left Turn in Education.
 Some belong to no group at all.

 The groups and their work took off during the COVID-19 pandemic, when they say parents got a closer look at what their children were being exposed to in public schools.
 They grew in numbers as Democrat Joe Biden defeated Trump in 2020 and were motivated by what they called government overreach and “woke” policies.